-Regarding the determination of industrial accidents related to leukemia and cancer, criteria for the determination of industrial accidents were established concerning compensation for workers in light of the intent of the Industrial Accident Compensation Insurance system.
-Provided that these criteria were satisfied, after discussion in a medical investigation committee, such cases shall be approved as an industrial accident unless non-work-related factors are clear.
-However, determination of an industrial accident regarding leukemia and cancer does not scientifically prove a causal relationship between radiation exposure and health effects.
+Regarding the approval of an occupational diseases related to leukemia and cancer due to engagement in radiation work, the criteria for occupational disease approval were established in light of the intent of the Industrial Accident Compensation Insurance system.
+Provided that these criteria are satisfied, after discussion in a medical examination committee, such cases shall be approved as an occupational disease unless non-work-related factors are evident.
+However, approval of an occupational disease regarding leukemia and cancer does not mean that a causal relationship between radiation exposure and onset of such disease has been scientifically proven.

-Leukemia
+• Leukemia

-A request for approval of a claim for occupational accident/injury was made by a worker as he had developed leukemia due to his engagement in radiation work at the TEPCO Fukushima Daiichi NPP.
+A request for approval of a claim for occupational disease was made by a worker as he had developed leukemia due to his engagement in radiation work at the TEPCO Fukushima Daiichi NPP.

-The MHLW held a review meeting attended by medical experts to discuss the matter.
-As a result, in October 2015, the MHLW acknowledged a causal relationship between the radiation exposure and the development of leukemia in this case, and they gave approval for a claim of occupational accident/injury for the first time since the accident at the TEPCO Fukushima Daiichi NPP.
+MHLW held medical examination committee attended by medical experts to discuss the matter.
+As a result, in October 2015, MHLW found it appropriate to approve a claim for occupational disease for the first time since the accident at the TEPCO Fukushima Daiichi NPP.

-With respect to leukemia due to radiation exposure, MHLW established criteria for determining occupational accidents\ and, based on examination by medical experts, judgment on whether they are business-related.
+With respect to leukemia due to radiation exposure, MHLW established criteria for occupational diseases approval and medical experts examine a case to give advice on whether such case shall be approved as an occupational disease.